 This session will also help you understand how to determine if your crisis really is a crisis, the best ways to prepare and collaborate with stakeholders, how and when to assemble the players and their roles, as well as, why the CEO must be front line with internal communications and tips for managing a torrent of media.

-Nancy Seideman, Vice President, University Communications , Emory University
+Nancy Seideman, Vice President, Academic Communications and Reputation Leadership , EMORY UNIVERSITY

 Interactive Discussion with Speakers and Delegates